 Flexible Spending Accounts

 Flexible Spending Accounts (FSAs) save you pre-tax money on medical and child care expenses which is deducted from your paycheck on a fiscal plan-year basis.
-ASIFlex is the provider; for more information, see http://www.asiflex.com/gic/.
+Benefits Strategies is the provider; for more information, see https://www.benstrat.com/gic-fsa/.

 Please note: funds not spent during the eligible period are lost.
 Each participant is encouraged to carefully calculate the amount you elect to contribute each year.

-Lists of eligible expenses, enrollment information, and the Flexible Spending Account (FSA) Participant Handbook are available from the GIC's website.
+Lists of eligible expenses, enrollment information, and the Flexible Spending Account (FSA) Participant Handbook.
 Or call 1.800.659.3035.

 DCAP allows you to pay for $1 - $5,000 of qualified dependent care expenses on a pre-tax basis.